KnightOS/calcsys/README.md

 # calcsys

 A poweruser tool for fiddling about on your calculator.
-Some parts of Dan Englender's original calcsys have been adapted for this software.

 ## Compiling